 Verification of the effectiveness of SFR-CACC was done through ns-2 simulations.
-Using SFR-CACC under the same conditions as in section 3.1 for which cwnd overgrowth was observed, the simulations showed no unnecessary retransmissions, or cwnd overgrowth due to changeover.
+Using SFR-CACC under the same conditions as in section 3.1 for which cwnd overgrowth was observed, the simulations did not show any unnecessary retransmissions, or cwnd overgrowth due to changeover.